 So, you need to know how to write a cover letter when you work from home.
 We all know that the application process for jobs where you work from home is different, to say the least.
 You do not have the option to have an in-person meeting, because oftentimes the employer is hundreds of kilometers away.
 For that reason, the cover letter and resume that you construct invariably must create a strong first impression, as it could be your only chance to engage a prospective employer!
-Here, we outline how to write a cover letter for a work from home to put your best foot forward!
+Keep reading for some tips on how to write a cover letter when you work from home to put your best foot forward!

 The primary purpose of your cover letter is to complement, but not duplicate, your resume.
 Below are a few tips for writing a strong cover letter that will make your job application stand out.